lechoo/toddmotto.github.com/_posts/2012-11-17-mastering-svg-use-for-a-retina-web-fallbacks-with-png-script.md

 ### CSS: SVG as Background

 As far as I know, it’s impossible to detect and swap out an SVG as a background image, thankfully Modernizr has an alternative to running a script.
-When Modernizr loads, it adds all the browser supporting classes to the  tag.
+When Modernizr loads, it adds all the browser supporting classes to the &lt;html&gt; tag.
 You’ll end up with something like this:

     <html class="js flexbox canvas canvastext webgl no-touch geolocation postmessage websqldatabase indexeddb hashchange history draganddrop websockets rgba hsla multiplebgs backgroundsize borderimage borderradius boxshadow textshadow opacity cssanimations csscolumns cssgradients cssreflections csstransforms csstransforms3d csstransitions fontface generatedcontent video audio localstorage sessionstorage webworkers applicationcache svg inlinesvg smil svgclippaths">